lukepur/data-resolver/README.md

 # data-resolver
 A small module for resolving values, paths (relative and absolute) and arbitrarily complex functions across a data structure and computation context.

+## Why
+On first inspection, the resolvable concept may seem overly verbose and more complicated than simply programmatically achieving the same outcomes.
+However the motivation is that once a solid library of context functions is created, then advanced tooling could be used to build arbitrarily complex data transformations or queries at runtime (and without code modifications).

+This could further be enhanced to build a user system that manages such transformations and queries against a large data store to provide fast, dynamic solutions to fluid business questions.

 ## Installation
 ```
 npm i -S data-resolver